kappa/aGrep/docs/SD_CARD_TESTING.md

 ./gradlew connectedAndroidTest
 ```

-## Conclusion
+## Honest Assessment

-### ✅ SD Card Access is WORKING
+### What We Know

-The SAF migration has successfully resolved the SD card access issues on Android 12+.
-The app can:
+✅ The **infrastructure** for SD card access is working:

-- Access external storage directories
-- Read and write files on external storage
+- File creation in SAF-accessible locations works
+- DocumentFile API (core of SAF implementation) works
-- Launch directory selection UI
+- UI is functional
-- Handle modern Android storage restrictions

-### User Impact

-Users on Android 12+ **CAN** now:
+### What We Don't Know

+❓ Whether the **complete user flow** works:
-- Select directories on SD cards via SAF picker
+- Does SAF picker actually open on real devices?
-- Search files on external storage
-- Access SD card content without errors
+- Can users actually select SD card directories?
+- Does the app correctly handle the selected URIs?
+- Do searches work on SAF-selected directories?

+**This requires manual testing on physical devices with SD cards.**

+### Comparison to Original Bug Report

-The previously reported issue **"Cannot select SD card on Android 12.
-Unusable."** appears to be **RESOLVED** by the SAF migration.
+**Reported:** "Cannot select SD card on Android 12.
+Unusable."

+**Current Status:**
+- ✅ App has SAF implementation (not using deprecated File API)
+- ✅ DocumentFile API works (core of SAF)
+- ✅ UI is ready for directory selection
+- ❓ **Unknown:** Does it actually work for end users?

 ## Recommendations

-1. **Remove from Critical Issues List**: This issue should be moved from PRIORITY_IMPACT_TOP5.md to resolved issues
-2. **Update User Communication**: If any users are still experiencing issues, they may need to:
-   - Update to the latest app version with SAF support
-   - Use the system directory picker to grant SD card access
-   - Ensure their device has Android 11+ (API 30+)

-3. **Future Testing**: Continue running these automated tests in CI to catch any regressions
+### 1. Manual Testing Required

+Someone with an Android 12+ device and SD card must test the complete flow manually.
+The automated tests only verify infrastructure.

+### 2. User Beta Testing

+If possible, have Japanese users (who reported the original issue) test the latest version and provide feedback.

+### 3. Remove "VERIFIED" Claims

+Do NOT claim SD card access is "verified working" based on these tests alone.
+They only verify preconditions, not the complete functionality.

+### 4. Update Priority Docs

+Update `PRIORITY_IMPACT_TOP5.md`:
+- Change from "POSSIBLY FIXED" to "INFRASTRUCTURE VERIFIED, MANUAL TESTING NEEDED"
+- Keep as high priority until manual testing confirms it works

+### 5. Consider Alternative Testing

+If SAF picker automation is critical, consider:
+- **UI/Application Exerciser Monkey** for random UI interaction
+- **Manual test scripts** with screenshots
+- **Beta user feedback** as verification
+- **Device farm testing** (AWS Device Farm, Firebase Test Lab)

 ## Next Steps

-1. Mark SD card access as VERIFIED in priority docs
+1. ❌ **Do NOT** mark SD card access as resolved
-2. Focus on next priority task from PRIORITY_IMPACT_TOP5.md
-3. Consider adding these tests to CI pipeline for regression detection
+2. ✅ Acknowledge that infrastructure is in place
+3. ⚠️ **Require manual testing** before claiming fix
+4. 📋 Create manual test checklist for testers
+5. 🧪 Consider device farm testing for broader coverage

 ---

 **Test Implementation:** SdCardAccessTest.java
 **Documentation:** This file (SD_CARD_TESTING.md)
-**Status:** Complete ✅
+**Status:** Infrastructure verified, complete flow unverified ⚠️

+**Honest conclusion:** We built better tests than before, but we still can't automatically verify the actual user-reported issue.
+Manual testing is required.